lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.02-reranking-and-chunking-in-search-tool/explainer/readme.md

 <!-- VIDEO -->

 Let's display the search tool calls in the frontend with email results and search parameters.

+Recommendation: cherry-pick if you're not that interested in frontend code.
+Hand-code if you want to create a gorgeous app.

 ### Steps To Complete